 For partners subscribed to Select or Enterprise plans.

-- You must have Manager or Administrator access to configure notifications.
+- You must have Manager or Administrator access to configure IT Glue workflows.

 - You need a Zapier account and a Zendesk account.
 Note that Zendesk is one of Zapier's premier (paid) features.